 Land use is primarily concerned with a building’s footprint and that footprint’s relationship to other features within the property and adjacent properties.
 This is why most planning applications require a site plan.

 Building services/codes review structural and building features including plumbing, electrical, and manufactured or built standards.
-In Wasco County, this review is done by Mid-Columbia Building Code Services, a division of the Mid Columbia Council of Governments.
+In Wasco County, this review is done by the State Building Codes Division.

 A key part of a planner’s job is to serve as a technical expert in helping the public navigate through the land use planning process and regulations.
 We are happy to answer specific questions you may have about housing standards for your property.
 Visit our current planning page to learn more.

 Staff has also prepared a whitepaper to review some of the challenges with tiny homes in rural Wasco County: Wasco County Tiny Homes Whitepaper.